-The Company has assessed the ability to extract waste heat from the brine that is currently produced from the production wells at San Jacinto, and then re-injected into the field.
-Such brine is of a sufficient temperature, which allows the brine to be used by the Organic Rankine Cycle ("ORC") Power Plant, and the Company expects to produce approximately 10 MW of additional power, depending on the configuration of the injection system.
-The brine, therefore, represents a usable energy source for which the costs of production and injection are already incurred as part of the San Jacinto current production and is economically attractive since direct costs are expected to be minimal.
+The Company assessed the ability to extract waste heat from the brine that is currently produced from the production wells at San Jacinto, and then re-injected into the field.
+Such brine is of a sufficient temperature, which allows the brine to be used by the Organic Rankine Cycle ("ORC") Power Plant, and the Company is now producing approximately 10 MW of additional power, based on the configuration of the injection system.
+The brine, therefore, represents a usable energy source for which the costs of production and injection are already incurred as part of the San Jacinto current production and is economically attractive since direct costs are minimal.

 With the 2020 PPA amendment in respect of San Jacinto, the Company received contractual confirmation to include the expected production of the ORC Power Plant of up to 10 MW.
-During the third quarter of 2021, the Company signed a definitive supply agreement with Ormat Systems Limited, a wholly owned subsidiary of Ormat Technologies Inc (NYSE: ORA), to purchase equipment for the construction, commissioning and operation of an additional geothermal binary power plant.
+During the third quarter of 2021, the Company signed a definitive supply agreement with Ormat to purchase equipment for the construction, commissioning and operation of an additional geothermal binary power plant.
 The Company also engaged the services of STEAM Group, an Italian company with expertise in geothermal development projects, to act as the owner engineer during the construction and commissioning phases.